avm99963/infinitegforums/docs/developers/add_feature.md

 ### How to add the feature switch option
 1. First of all, think of a short codename for the feature.
-2. Modify the `//src/common/common.js` file by adding the default value for the option in the `defaultOptions` object.
+2. Modify the `//src/common/common.js` file by adding an entry in the `optionsPrototype` object.
     - All features should have the `false` value set as a default, so existing users have to explicitly enable the option after they receive the extension update.
 Otherwise, it might cause confusion, because users wouldn't know if